hellofloat/shipwright/README.md

     --json          Output responses in raw JSON.
     --pretty        If set, will output more human-readable JSON.
     --stdin         If set, will read the request body from stdin.
+    --wait          If set, will wait for the created action to complete.
+Eg: when creating a droplet will wait for successful creation.
 ```

 ### Operations